iter8-tools/docs/docs/tutorials/integrations/knative.md

 1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
 2.  **Well-defined notion of service-level objectives (SLOs).** Makes it simple to define and verify SLOs in experiments.
 3.  **Custom metrics.** Enables the use of custom metrics from any database(s) or REST API(s) in experiments.
-4.  **Readiness checks.** The performance testing portion of the experiment begins only after the service is ready.
+4.  **Readiness check.** The performance testing portion of the experiment begins only after the service is ready.
 5.  **HTML/text reports.** Promotes human understanding of experiment results through visual insights.
 6.  **Assertions.** Verifies whether the target app satisfies the specified SLOs or not after an experiment.
 Simplifies automation in CI/CD/GitOps pipelines: branch off into different paths depending upon whether the assertions are true or false.
-7.  **Multi-loop experiments.** Experiment loops are executed periodically.
-Experiment tasks (such as collecting metrics and assessing app versions) are evaluated during each loop of the experiment, and experiment results are updated with the latest assessments.
+7.  **Multi-loop experiments.** Experiment tasks can be executed periodically (multi-loop) instead of just once (single-loop).
+This enables Iter8 to refresh metric values and perform SLO validation with the latest metric values during each loop.
+8.  **Launch experiments anywhere.** Launch Iter8 experiments inside Kubernetes, in your local environment, or inside a GitHub Actions pipeline.

 ## Quick start

 Install the Iter8 CLI using `brew` as follows.
-You can also install using pre-built binaries, or use Iter8 inside a GitHub Actions pipeline as described [here](https://iter8.tools/0.11/getting-started/install/).
+You can also install using pre-built binaries as described [here](https://iter8.tools/0.11/getting-started/install/).

 ```shell
 brew tap iter8-tools/iter8